-7.4 Collect reports from the Commentary Team concerning race incidents and take the appropriate actions.
-Drivers may submit reports of Race incidents for review, which must be submitted within 24 hours of the race ending.
+6.4 Collect reports from the Broadcast and commentary team concerning race incidents and take the appropriate actions.
+Drivers may submit reports of Race incidents for review, which must be submitted within 2 hours of the race ending.

-8.1 A driver must always drive in a manner compatible with general safety.
+7.1 A driver must always drive in a manner compatible with general safety.
 Drivers are expected to behave in a manner respectful of fellow drivers and the series.
 Any misbehaviour may be subject to penalty, a suspension or the driver being banned from competing.
-This extends to but is not limited to driver's conduct on social media and discord.
-Breaches of this rule can be penalised by any of the penalties laid out in 10.1

 The general rule of our racing is to always leave enough room for a car regardless if it’s on your inside or outside.